 Jenny and Brian had a picturesque wedding at San Francisco City Hall this past summer.
-We started the day at a mansion in Oakland, had a private ceremony (one-hour ceremony) at city hall, photos at the Presidio, and ended it all at a casual-ish “reception” at the restaurant Wayfare Tavern.
+We started the day at a mansion in Oakland, had a private ceremony (one-hour ceremony) at city hall, photos at the Presidio, and ended it all at a casual-ish “reception” at a private dining room in Wayfare Tavern.
 This is a truly inspirational wedding if you’re looking for something more traditional while on a budget, but not a typical public ceremony at SF City Hall.

 We met up with Jenny and Brian at a gorgeous mansion in Oakland that they found on Airbnb.
 (It was actually the same mansion that Eda and Bryant reserved for getting ready, too!)
 It was important to Jenny and Brian to have a great space for getting ready and to experience their intimate first look.
 We couldn’t have agreed more; this place was beautiful with plenty of places to take wonderful pictures.

 They also wanted a nice place for their families to “ have time to relax and get to know each other.”
 This mansion easily had space for everyone.

 Brian had the best reaction to Jenny during their first look.
 You could really feel how much he loves her.

 They were both so excited for this day and it’s always nice to have the alone time together for a first look, before the ceremony where everyone is watching.
 This is why we always recommend a first look.
 It’s a romantic experience for a couple to share in the midst of a crowded busy day.
 We had time to reminisce about how Brian proposed… Jenny described how “Brian proposed on Christmas day by secretly hanging up the engagement ring as an ornament on our tree.”
 We think Jenny had her best Christmas present that year.